tobiKaboom/keyboard-cases/README.md

-All cases under "Downloads" folder.
-I am too bad to do stuff the right way.
+The cases should be easy to find, idk.